2025ab05316-alt/ML_assignment_2/README.md

 ---

+## 3. Data Preprocessing

+The following preprocessing steps were performed:

+- Label Encoding applied to categorical variables
+- Feature scaling using StandardScaler
+- Stratified 80-20 train-test split
+- All models trained on identical processed dataset for fair comparison

+---

-## 3. Machine Learning Models Implemented
+## 4. Machine Learning Models Implemented

 The following classification models were implemented on the same dataset: